IJuanTM/simpl/README.md

 #### Public

 The `public` folder contains the static files like images and fonts, as well as other static files for the website.
-Vite will copy the contents of this folder to the `dist` folder when ran, as well as the compiled Sass and TypeScript files.
-The `dist` folder is the folder that contains the final files that will be used on the website.
+Here you can also find the `index.php` file, which is the entry point for the framework.
+This file loads the autoloader, environment variables and runs the main `AppController`.
+After running the `build` script, the compiled Sass and TypeScript files will be located in this folder under their respective `css` and `js` folders.

 <br>